icopy-site/awesome/docs/awesome/awesome-radio.md

 CB is more popular among truckers and radio enthusiasts, but its usefulness does not stop there.
 It's great for long distance travel on popular trucking routes.
-You can tune to channel 19 (https://github.com/kyleterry/awesome-radio/blob/master/an unofficial trucker's channel) and get real time traffic updates, alternate routes and accident warnings.
+You can tune to channel 19 (an unofficial trucker's channel) and get real time traffic updates, alternate routes and accident warnings.

-Given a good antenna that's properly tuned, a typical range to expect out of your CB is about 2 - 5 miles (https://github.com/kyleterry/awesome-radio/blob/master/3.2 - 8 kilometers).
+Given a good antenna that's properly tuned, a typical range to expect out of your CB is about 2 - 5 miles (3.2 - 8 kilometers).

 ### General Use